bananaturtlesandwich/UE4-Modding-Guide/src/The-Basics/Unpaking/FModel.md

 # Fmodel
-- Install [Fmodel](https://fmodel.app/) by Jetbrains and open the pak directly
+- Install [Fmodel](https://fmodel.app/) by the Fmodel team and open the pak directly

 ![](../../images/Fmodel.png)